-The Danube Delta - the place where Nature plays
+Danube Delta - the place where Nature performs

 A statistic says that 9 Romanians from 10 never reached the Danube Delta.
 Through this article, I want to instill in you the desire to visit this corner of the blessed country.

 To understand the Danube Delta, you must travel and discover it from within.
 In the case of a city, it is easy to read a few recommendations, install the map and guide yourself after it on the streets.
 The Danube Delta cannot be discovered only by reading or by map.

 The Danube Delta is a wild land where man lives with nature.
 It is our duty to learn to live in nature, by its rules, not ours.
 We must continue to protect this reservation and enjoy this wonderful place.